 I've never seen my husband more happy, more at peace.
 He keeps telling me every day how thankful he is to me, that I brought him his rock bottom with my own recovery, mercy, compassion, and enforcement of my boundaries.

 The best thing I've learned is, no matter where my spouse is his addiction, I can't approach my own recovery trying to do it myself, just managing my own thoughts or even just prayer alone.
 It doesn't work.
 And expecting myself recover and heal, just because my husband is sober or in recovery, without any action on my own part, was just plain wrong.

-I had to work a program of structured healing and recovery from the trauma, ideally, getting in with a therapist who specializes in relationship betrayal; work the 12 steps with a sponsor; work a workbook like Betrayal & Beyond workbook, which I have found immensely helpful in understanding that his addiction has zero to do with me, and other workbooks like Journey to Healing by Marsha Means, or Facing Heartbreak by Stefanie Carnes.
+I had to work a program of structured healing and recovery from the trauma, ideally, getting in with a therapist who specializes in relationship betrayal; work the 12 steps with a sponsor; work one of the many workbooks like Facing Heartbreak workbook, which I have found immensely helpful in understanding that his addiction has zero to do with me, and other workbooks like Journey to Healing by Marsha Means.
 Especially helpful was Dr. Sheri Keffer's, Intimate Deception.
 I wish I had that book on day one, and I would not have felt so "crazy".

 My husband's addiction is NOT about sex.
 Understanding the difference between cause and effect is of critical importance to our recovery: It's not about me, I didn't cause it (and couldn't have prevented it by being different) though it affects me in the aftermath.

 Twenty-five years of educating myself on the effects of porn, sex addiction, trauma, and the causes of addiction, has put it on my heart to walk with other women in this and help them understand they are NOT alone, this is not about them, and they can heal from the incredible deep betrayal and the trauma it causes.